GothenburgBitFactory/tw.org/content/docs/deprecated.md

 Starting in 2.4.0, shadow files are replaced by an equivalent hook mechanism.

-### Attribute Modifiers [deprecated since 2.4.0]

-Attribute modifiers such as `project.startswith:Ab` are all deprecated starting with version 2.4.0.
-In the example above, the replacement is an algebraic expression, `project ~ ^ab`, which uses the `~` regex match operator, and `^Ab` which is a regular expression.

 ### Bare Word Search Terms [deprecated since 2.4.0]

 Simple words being interpreted as search terms is deprecated in 2.4.0 and will be removed in a future release.